Seagat2011/16K_image_video_encoding_scheme/README.md

 Copyright (c) 2016 Seagat2011 and the persons identified as the document authors.
 All rights reserved.

 The following is a Request For Comment (RFC) for a proposed encoding scheme which encodes any 16K image or video frame using a method known as RE encapsulation.
-RE encapsulation is a well-known method of string-matching, known to those skilled in the art.
+RE encapsulation is a realization of Chomsky's Finite Automata, and is a well-known method of string-matching, known to those skilled in the art.
 This RFC attempts to employ an RE encapsulation method to frame encoding.
 Code examples are demonstrated using pseudo code or ECMA-262 JAVASCRIPT

 The proposed method is explained herein: